Xerkan10/Fall-2024-DSA210-Project/README.md

 ---

 ## **Tools and Methodology**
-- **Programming Languages:** Python
+- **Programming Languages:** Python, Jupyter Notebook
-- **Data Retrieval:** Steam Web API, Official Dota 2 API, and Selenium for web scraping.
+- **Data Retrieval:** Steam Web API, Official Dota 2 API, Selenium and Beatiful Soup for web scraping.
-- **Data Processing and Analysis:** Pandas and Matplotlib for data manipulation and visualization.
+- **Data Processing and Analysis:** Pandas, NumPy and Matplotlib for data manipulation and visualization.
 - **Security:** API keys are stored securely and not shared publicly.

 ---